RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/bnbchain/DEPLOY_CONTRACT.md

 ---

-Compiling Solidity with Truffle is a straightforward process, just make sure that your preferred configuration is set in `truffle-config.js` \(paths, compilers, networks, etc.\) and then run the command:
+Compiling Solidity with Truffle is a straightforward process, just make sure that your preferred configuration is set in `truffle-config.js` \(paths, compilers, networks, etc.\) and then run the following command:

 ```text
 truffle compile